J-Siu/johnsiu.com/content/blog/ghost-blog-redirect-after-wordpress-migration.md

 ---
 type: "blog"
 date: 2017-02-08T08:00:44Z
-description: "Configure url redirection for Ghost after migrating from WordPress."
+description: "Configure URL Redirect For Ghost After Migrating From WordPress."
 tags: ["ghost", "nodejs", "permalink", "blog", "migrate"]
 title: "Ghost Blog Redirect Configuration for WordPress Migration"
 aliases:
   - /ghost-blog-redirect-after-wordpress-migration
   - /index.php/ghost-blog-redirect-after-wordpress-migration
   - /index.php/2017/02/08/ghost-blog-redirect-after-wordpress-migration
 ---

-In my earlier post [Lighttpd url.redirect and changing WordPress permalink structure](https://johnsiu.com/lighttpd-url-redirect-and-changing-wordpress-permalink-structure/), I talk about the issue when permalink structure is changed.
+In my earlier post [Lighttpd url.redirect and changing WordPress permalink structure](/blog/lighttpd-url-redirect-and-changing-wordpress-permalink-structure/), I talk about the issue when permalink structure is changed.
 <!--more-->

+### New Issue

 When migrating from WordPress to Ghost, the permalink structure is changed again, from